Products of Euclidean metrics and applications to proximity questions among curves: -products of

-Theorem~\ref{ThmEmb} implies that the ANN problem for $\ell_p$ products of $\ell_2$ translates to the ANN problem for $\ell_p$ products of $\ell_p$.
+Theorem~\ref{ThmEmb} implies that the ANN problem for $\ell_p$-products of $\ell_2$ translates to the ANN problem for $\ell_p$-products of $\ell_p$.
 The latter easily translates to the ANN problem in $\ell_p^{d'}$.
-One can then solve the approximate near neighbor problem in $\ell_p^{d'}$, by approximating $\ell_p^{d'}$ balls of radius $1$ with a regular grid with side length $\epsilon/(d')^{1/p}$.
-Each approximate ball is essentially a set of $O(1/\epsilon)^{d'}$ cells \cite{HIM12}.
-Building not-so-many approximate near neighbor data structures for various radii leads to an efficient solution for the ANN problem \cite{HIM12}.
+One can then solve the approximate {\em near} neighbor decision problem in $\ell_p^{d'}$, by approximating $\ell_p^{d'}$ balls of radius~$1$ with a regular grid of side length $\epsilon/(d')^{1/p}$.
+Each approximate ball is essentially a set of $O(1/\epsilon)^{d'}$ cells \cite{HIM12}: each cell either contains an index to their respective approximate near neighbor or it is empty.
+Now, storing non-empty cells in a hashtable suffices for queries: each query is either mapped to an existing bucket in the hashtable, which contains an acceptable answer, or it does not belong to any existing bucket, which implies that all data points are approximately far.
+Building polylogarithmically-many approximate near neighbor data structures for various radii leads to an efficient solution for the ANN problem~\cite{HIM12}.

-\begin{theorem} There exists a data structure which solves the ANN problem for point sequences in $\ell_p$-products of $\ell_2$, and satisfies the following bounds on performance: \begin{itemize} \item If $p\in [1,2]$, then space usage and preprocessing time is in query time is in $\tilde{O}(dm\log n)$, and $\alpha_{p,\epsilon}=\log(1/\epsilon)\cdot(2+p\epsilon)^2\cdot (p\epsilon)^{-2} $. \item If $2<p<\infty$, then space usage and preprocessing time is in query time is in $\tilde{O}\left(dm\cdot 2^p\log n\right)$, and $\alpha_{p,\epsilon}=2^p \cdot\log(1/\epsilon)\cdot(2+p\epsilon)^2\cdot (p\epsilon)^{-2} $. \end{itemize} We assume $\epsilon \in (0,1/2]$.
-The probability of success is $\Omega(\epsilon)$ and can be amplified to $1-\delta$, by building $\Omega(\log(1/\delta)/\epsilon)$ independent copies of the data-structure. \end{theorem}
+\begin{theorem} There exists a data structure which solves the ANN problem for point sequences in $\ell_p$-products of $\ell_2$, and satisfies the following bounds on performance: \begin{itemize} \item If $~p\in [1,2]$, then space usage and preprocessing time is in query time is in $\tilde{O}(dm\log n)$, and $\alpha_{p,\epsilon}=\log(1/\epsilon)\cdot(2+p\epsilon)^2\cdot (p\epsilon)^{-2} $. \item If $~2<p<\infty$, then space usage and preprocessing time is in query time is in $\tilde{O}\left(dm\cdot 2^p\log n\right)$, and $\alpha_{p,\epsilon}=2^p \cdot\log(1/\epsilon)\cdot(2+p\epsilon)^2\cdot \epsilon^{-2} $. \end{itemize} We assume $\epsilon \in (0,1/2]$.
+The probability of success is $\epsilon/2$ and can be amplified to $1-\delta$, by building $\Omega(\log(1/\delta)/\epsilon)$ independent copies of the data-structure. \end{theorem}